top of page

 How do we structure and store packaging data to prove compliance?

-What role do we have under the PPWR and what does that mean for our obligations?
+What is my role under PPWR — and what does that mean in practice?

 bottom of page